Calvin-Pang/MAg/README.md

 <img src="https://user-images.githubusercontent.com/72646258/138465280-e289b796-d3db-47c3-9c79-a2b355fc156f.png" height="220"/><img src="https://user-images.githubusercontent.com/72646258/138465330-1668c95f-b545-4cdb-93c3-a219e7d8be5c.png" height="220"/><br/>

 # Some supplements
 Because our research is still in a very early stage of exploration, our code may have some defects.
 In the future, we may continue to improve the code, hoping that it can achieve higher portability and modularity.
-If you encounter any problems in the process of using MAg or have any suggestions for this research, you can let us know in github or contact us directly :blush:
+If you encounter any problems in the process of using MAg or have any suggestions for this research, please let us know in github or contact us directly :blush: